DRMacIver/each/README.rst

 Each is a small batch processing utility designed to run some command on each file in a directory and produce some output in another directory, with the ability to resume processing if interrupted.
-Think of it as a slightly idiosyncratic implementation of the map part of map/reduce, or a slightly more robust version of the following bash script.
+Think of it as a slightly idiosyncratic implementation of the map part of map/reduce, or a more robust version of the following bash script.

 .. code-block:: bash